hikhvar/zkillbeat/README.md

 # Zkillbeat

 Welcome to Zkillbeat.
+This beat pulls the zkillboard redis queue and pushes the result into an elasticsearch cluster.
+To fetch some additional informations (which region a system belongs to), the crest API is called.
+This results are cached into a local boltDB file.

+## Getting Started with Zkillbeat

 Ensure that this folder is at the following location:
-`${GOPATH}/github.com/hikhvar`

-## Getting Started with Zkillbeat
+`${GOPATH}/src/github.com/hikhvar`

 ### Requirements